 The school will do this by:

-The SENCo being available for meeting by appointment through the school office or by email.
+- The SENDCo being available for meeting by appointment through the school office or by email.

-Publishing about how the school implements the SEND Policy on the school web site following the information set out in the SEN information regulations (2014) and as part of the school’s contribution to the Local Offer. (www.kirkleeslocaloffer.org.uk)
+- Publishing how the school implements the SEND Policy on the school web site following the information set out in the SEN information regulations (2014) and as part of the school’s contribution to the Local Offer. (kirkleeslocaloffer.org.uk)

 The school recognises that all pupils have the right to be involved in making decisions and exercising choice.
 We aim to develop pupils’ self-advocacy skills to enable them to transfer to their next phase of education confident and able to communicate, convey, negotiate or assert their own interests, desires, needs, and rights becoming increasingly able to make informed decisions about their learning and future and take responsibility for those decisions.

 Self-knowledge is the first step towards effective self -advocacy so, with their parents, we will support pupils to understand their strengths, needs and approaches to learning that are particularly successful for them and to have the confidence to voice their concerns, hopes and aspirations.